mallory/drafts/draft-feminism.md

 Therefore, an intersectional feminist perspective focuses on social location, the multiple layered identities people live, derived from social relations, history and structures of power through which people can experience both oppression and privilege.
 These oppressions can be structural and dynamic, determined by gender, race or skin color, class, sexuality, ethnicity, age, language, geographic location, abilities or health conditions, among other factors {{Symington}}.

+## Internet as a matrix of domination

 The concept _matrix of domination_, introduced by {{Collins}} as complementary to _intersectionality_, refers to the way by which the powers that produce and reproduce intersecting oppression are organized.
 In summary, the concept _intersectionality_ has served to recognize people's different experiences and social locations and with this, the need of a bottom up understanding of discrimination and oppression; in addition, the concept _matrix of domination_ turns the gaze on the context of power -institutional, political, economic and symbolic- in which intersecting oppressions operate.

-### Internet as a matrix of domination

 The gender and sexual rights lens on critical internet-related rights contained in the Feminist Principles of the Internet has been built bottom up by the feminist movement {{FPI}}, which treats most prominently people who are negatively discriminated against on the basis of their gender and sexuality, but not exclusively.
 Based on the threats to women and queer people -whose bodies and manifestations are already under strong, albeit sometimes invisible, social, cultural and political surveillance-, an intersectional feminist analysis makes it possible to recognize how multiple oppressions affect the ways people access, use and participate on the internet.